-In the extended financial year 2014/2015 the Supervisory Board met four times.
+In the financial year 2015/2016 the Supervisory Board held four meetings.
 As part of its efforts in the field of corporate governance the Supervisory Board has decided to meet once a year, without the Management Board being present, to discuss the functioning of the Supervisory Board and the Management Board.
-In 2014 it met for that purpose in November.
+In 2015 it met for that purpose in December.
 Furthermore, the Chairman of the Supervisory Board is regularly discussing recent business and other developments pertaining to the Company with the CEO.